zhibirc/ptt/README.md

 - global variables are not cleaned up by the garbage collector during the life of your page, it's yet another reason to avoid them;

+- if you’re using a data cache locally, make sure to clean that cache or use an aging mechanism to avoid large chunks of data being stored that you’re unlikely to reuse;

+- ensure that you’re unbinding event listeners where they are no longer required, especially when the DOM objects they’re bound to are about to be removed;

 ### Additional reading

 [Optimization killers](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers)